 NC Illustration, Design, Drawing

-The easiest way to search for a book is the online Library catalog.
-Searchable by title, author, subject, or keyword, the online catalog provides all the information you need to find a book.
-Make sure you're spelling your search terms correctly, but don't hesitate to contact the Library staff or see the video on searching the catalog (click HERE) for more assistance.
+You can also use the online Library catalog to search for books on a topic.
+Searchable by title, author, subject, or keyword, the catalog provides all the information you need to find a book.
+If you don’t find what you are looking for, ask the Library staff for help.

 Monograph - a specialized work of writing (in contrast to reference works) on a single subject or an aspect of a subject, often by a single author, and usually on a scholarly subject.